ihhub/fheroes2/docs/TRANSLATION.md

 ### Share your work with the team

 When you are happy about your work, share it.
-The first step is to commit it into your repository.
-Then, create a pull request.
+The first step is to commit your work into your fork.
+Then, create a pull request that introduces your changes into the fheroes2 repository.

 How to [commit](https://github.com/git-guides/git-commit).